Coherent Information Phase Transition in a Noisy Quantum Circuit

-This statistical mechanics model is a ferromagnetically coupled spin model with random fields oriented in two different directions on a honeycomb lattice~\cite{qian2024b}.
-The vertical bond contributes a weight of $\text{Wg}^{Q}(\sigma^{-1}\tau)$, where $\text{Wg}^{Q}( g)$ is the Weingarten function, acting as a ferromagnetic coupling that assigns greater weights to configurations where $\sigma = \tau$.
+The statistical mechanics model encoded in $\Lambda^{(n,k)}$ is a ferromagnetically coupled spin model with random fields oriented in two different directions on a honeycomb lattice~\cite{qian2024b}.
+The vertical bonds are determined by the random unitary gates, which act as a ferromagnetic coupling that assigns higher weights to configurations where neighboring spins are aligned in the same direction.
 The non-vertical bonds are determined by measurements, QE operations and noise.
-While their exact contributions depend on the specific QE operations and noise model, QE operations generally behave as external fields applied at random locations, aligning in the direction $\mathbb{I}$, corresponding to the identity element in $\mathbb{S}(Q)$.
-Conversely, noise acts as an external field oriented in the direction $\mathbb{C}$.
-Concrete expressions for the bond weights under various noises are provided in Ref.~\cite{supp}.
-The parameter $q$ governs the relative frequency of QE operations and noise, thereby tuning the net field direction.
-For small $q$, the net field aligns with $\mathbb{C}$, whereas for large $q$, it aligns with $\mathbb{I}$.
-When combined with the results in Ref.~\cite{qian2024b}, the full phase diagram is depicted in Fig.~\ref{fig1}(b).
-By identifying $p$ as the temperature and considering noise and QE operations as two competing external fields, the phase diagram is reminiscent of that of a simple 2D Ising model.
-Consequently, a first-order phase transition is expected when tuning $q$.
+Although their exact contributions depend on the specific QE operations and noise model, noises generally behave as external fields applied at random locations, aligning in the direction $\mathbb{I}$.
+In contrast, QE operation acts as an external field oriented in the direction $\mathbb{C}$.
+The parameter $q$ governs the relative frequency of QE operations and noise, thus tuning the direction of net external field.
+Concrete expressions for the bond weights under various noises are provided in~\cite{supp}.